granmoe/react-redux-saga-boilerplate/README.md

-# React, Redux, Redux Saga, Babel, Webpack boilerplate
+# React, Redux, Redux Saga, Immutable, Babel, ES7, Webpack boilerplate

+## TODO
+* Mock out testing
+* Create a separate duck for the counter to show how sagas and reducers are composed within the index duck